Read the most frequently asked questions (FAQs) around Accenture's corporate governance and the Accenture board of directors (the “Board”).

 How many members are on Accenture's Board?
 Will this number change?

 A: The Board currently consists of 10 directors.
 Under Accenture's Memorandum and Articles of Association, the number of directors on the Board shall be at least eight but no more than 15, with the exact number of directors determined solely by the Board.

 How many committees does the Board have?
 What are they?

-A: The Board currently has four standing committees: The Audit Committee, the Compensation Committee, the Nominating & Governance Committee, and the Finance Committee.
+A: The Board currently has four standing committees: The Audit Committee, the Compensation, Culture & People Committee, the Nominating, Governance & Sustainability Committee, and the Finance Committee.

 Are the roles of CEO and chair of the Board split or combined at Accenture?

 A: The Board maintains the freedom to choose whether the roles of chair and CEO should be combined or separated based on what it believes is best for Accenture and its shareholders at a given point in time.
 Currently, Gilles C. Pélisson serves as our independent lead director and Julie Sweet serves as our chair and CEO.
 The Board has evaluated and considered Accenture’s leadership structure and determined that the presence of our independent lead director, with meaningful responsibilities, together with a strong leader in the combined role of chair and CEO, will serve the best interests of Accenture and its shareholders at the current time.
 The nine independent directors are business people—men and women—from Europe, Asia, Latin America and the United States.

 How long is the term of each director?
 Do all directors' terms run concurrently?